PISCICULTURE - AQUA FARMING

 Disinfection of Water

-The need to safeguard aquaculture species from bacteria requires some type of disinfection procedure that will not have any negative or harmful impacts on the aquatic life that is being aqua farmed.
-The most effective and recommended method by DeLoach Industries is to utilize ultraviolet to treat and prevent bacteria within the water process.
-The initial feed water should be treated to kill harmful bacteria spores that are smaller than 0.5-1.0 micron or if polishing filtration is not being performed.
-This will initially assure that you are not introducing bacteria into the beginning of the aquatic process.
-It is also important to safeguard the water and tanks if the aqua farming is being conducted on land in man made tanks or lined ponds.
-With unlined ponds the risk of bacteria and disease increase dramatically due to many variables that cannot be controlled such as the accumulation of the waste products.
-In addition, open uncovered tanks and ponds are susceptible to contamination birds and other forms of wildlife that may come into contact with the aqua farming process.
-The tanks and ponds must be kept clean to prevent the formation of harmful bacteria and disease that can AQUAFARMING 6quickly spread to the other tanks or ponds if left untreated.
-The use of closed in aqua farming processes provides better control conditions to safeguard against the introduction of bacteria and disease and properly designed farms allow for the quick isolation of tanks should one become infected with a bacteria or disease safeguarding the other tanks and aquatic life.
+With unlined ponds, the risk of bacteria and disease increases dramatically due to many variables that cannot be controlled, such as the accumulation of waste products.
+In addition, open, uncovered tanks and ponds are susceptible to contamination by birds and other forms of wildlife that may come into contact with the aqua farming process.
+The tanks and ponds must be kept clean to prevent the formation of harmful bacteria and diseases that can quickly spread to the other tanks or ponds if left untreated.
+The use of closed-in aqua farming processes provides better control conditions to safeguard against the introduction of bacteria and disease, and properly designed farms allow for the quick isolation of tanks should one become infected with a bacteria or disease, safeguarding the other tanks and aquatic life.
 By utilizing U.V.
-(Ultraviolet Light) at a 254 nano-meter wave strength you can treat the incoming or recirculating water without the introduction of harmful chemicals.
-It is best to take these extra precautions first on the incoming water and also on any recirculating water systems.
-When it is possible having a straight through single pass flow system is ultimately the best way to help prevent the introduction of bacteria and spread of disease.
+(Ultraviolet Light) at a 254 nano-meter wave strength, you can treat the incoming or recirculating water without the introduction of harmful chemicals.
+It is best to take these extra precautions first on the incoming water and any recirculating water systems.
+When possible, having a straight-through single-pass flow system is ultimately the best way to help prevent the introduction of bacteria and the spread of disease.

 Major Species